mmiller1234321/All-Time-Team/README.md

 ## Version 2.0

 High score functionality.
 New boards generated every 24 hours.
 Access to play previously released boards.
+Optimal Score is not accurate.
+Working on it!

 ## Version 1.2